albert-gonzalez/2PowerN/README.md

 * Clone this repository
 * `cd 2PowerN`
 * Execute `ant run`.
 The game will be compiled and a game board will be shown in the terminal
-* Write some of this instructions and press enter:
+* Write some of these instructions and press enter:
   * w: Go Up
   * s: Go Down
   * a: Go Left